weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 The HTTP Server works as follows:

-1. Finds out the IP of all the Data Producers by making a DNS query for hostname `dataproducer` (`dig +short dataproducer`).
-This works because WeaveDNS keeps A-records for all of them.
-Also, for load balancing purposes, WeaveDNS will randomize the order of the IPs in every request.
-2. Pick the first IP from that list (`${DATA_PRODUCER_IPS%%$'\n'*}`) and request a message to it.
+1. Contact a Data Producer and obtain its message (`nc dataproducer 4540`).
+This will implicitly do load balancing due to WeaveDNS' response randomization (more about it this in next section).
-3. Compose some HTML with the information obtained in (1) and (2).
+2. Compose some HTML with the information obtained in (1) and (2).
-4. Wait for a browser to connect.
+3. Wait for a browser to connect.

 ## What's happening in the hosts? ##